Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 3

 Classes of membership.
 The classes of membership and dues shall be initially determined by the Executive Board.
-Subsequent changes in classes and dues are subject to a majority vote of all delegates present and voting at Regular Conventions.
+Subsequent changes in classes and dues are subject to a majority vote of all delegates present and voting at a Regular Conventions.

 ### Section 4